Customise Consent Preferences

 Displacement Transducers

-Displacement transducers (position sensors) measure the position or displacement of an object along a specific axis.
-They are used in automation and machine control.
+Displacement Transducers, also known as position sensors, are designed to measure the position or displacement of an object along a specific axis.
+They are crucial in automation, machine control, and precision manufacturing.

-• Working Principle: These transducers detect position changes using electrical properties like resistance or capacitance.
-Some also use optical or inductive methods.
+Working Principle: Displacement transducers detect position changes using electrical properties like resistance, capacitance, or optical methods.
+Some models also use inductive or capacitive sensing techniques.

 4. Temperature Transducers